-Log construction has over the centuries formed part of the scenery and also part of the Finnish mental landscape.
-Log house production is energy self-sufficient, and even produces more energy than it uses, because the production process generates more energy waste by-product than it takes to manufacture the product itself.
-Hirsitaloteollisuus Ry member companies construct 80% of the log houses in Finland.
+Over the centuries, log construction has formed part of the Finnish scenery and mental landscape.
+Log house production is energy self-sufficient, and even produces additional energy than it uses, as it generates more energy waste by-product than the energy it takes to manufacture the product.
+Hirsitaloteollisuus is the Finnish Log House Industry Association and its member companies build 80% of the log houses in Finland.

 Carbon removal type / Wooden Building elements

 Location / Finland

 1 ton of output product removes 0,4869 tn CO2 eq. from the atmosphere into long-term storage.
 The production has been verified by DNV GL, according to Puro CO2 Removal marketplace requirements.